Kartaverse/Kartaverse-Docs/docs/ffmpeg.md

 For a long time, Reactor has hosted an FFmpeg atom package in the "Bin" category that worked with Windows x64 and macOS x64.
 Until today I didn't know the way to get FFmpeg shared library builds to work on macOS ARM64 or Linux x64.

-You start by adding a "FFmpeg:" User PathMap in the Fusion preferences that points to the installation path for the FFmpeg "bin" files.
+You start by adding a "FFmpeg:" User PathMap in the Fusion preferences that points to the installation path for the FFmpeg "library" files.

 The FFmpeg for Fusion shared library compatibility matrix is as follows: